hoganlab-dartmouth/pa-seq-compendia/README.md

 a pre-downloaded SRA run table and pre-determined salmon parameters.

-Before using the PBS script, the headers will need to be altered to run through a specific user account on Dartmouth's disocvery cluster and/or dirs in bash scripts will need to be restructured.
+Before using the PBS script, the headers will need to be altered to run through a specific user account on Dartmouth's discovery cluster and/or dirs in bash scripts will need to be restructured.

 ## Installation

 If these scripts are run locally they require the SRAtoolkit and salmon.
 These software packages can be installed using miniconda.

-All software necesary has been installed on dscovery by admin.
+All software necessary has been installed on discovery by admin.

+All related files are stored on OSF: https://osf.io/s9gyu/

 ## Usage